nurpax/blog/posts/sqlite-simple-benchmarking.md

     * [postgresql-libpq-0.8.2.1](http://hackage.haskell.org/package/postgresql-libpq-0.8.2.1)

-## Analysis of sqlite-simple results
+## Result analysis

-All this benchmarking would be for nothing if we didn't analyze the data and take action on it.
-With performance targets based on running native SQLite and direct-sqlite benchmarks, it was easy to identify several optimizations to sqlite-simple.
+The collected benchmark data was used to identify various performance improvement opportunities in sqlite-simple.

-Here's a a graph of how sqlite-simple performance progressed over time as various optimizations were applied:
+Here's a graph of sqlite-simple performance progression through various optimizations:

 <div>
 #### Optimization progress (rows/s)
 <div id="chart-opt-progress" style="width:600px;height:360px;"></div>
 </div>

-We started off with an abysmal 53K rows/s.
-This was an embarrassing regression I created when I forked sqlite-simple from postgresql-simple.
-The problem was in a function called `stepStmt` which should've been tail recursive but wasn't.
-I suspect it was also too lazy -- but I never verified this.
-Fixing this in [d2b6f6a5][opt-tail-call] was a major improvement and bumped up the score from 53K to 750K rows/s.
+The first result was as low as 53K rows/s.
+This was a performance bug I caused when I forked sqlite-simple from postgresql-simple.
+The problem was in a function called `stepStmt` that should've been tail recursive but wasn't.
+Fixing this in [d2b6f6a5][opt-tail-call] nicely bumped up the score from 53K to 750K rows/s.

 The next couple of optimizations dealt mostly with clean up that lead to reduced allocation.
 With [3239d474f0][dofold] and